-This September is my last first day of Junior Kindergarten.
-My four-year-old daughter, my baby, is ready to go to school.
+It’s my last first day of school.
+My four-year-old daughter, my baby, is heading to kindergarten.
 For the first time in over a decade, I will come home to an empty house.

 When my eldest started school, it was perfect timing.
 I had twin newborns who were crying out for my attention.
-They had enough competition between each other, and were probably relieved to realize that there was one less kid in the house come September.
+They had enough competition between each other, and were probably relieved to realize that there was one less kid in the house.

 When I drop my daughter off on her first day of school, there will be just an audience of one.
 When I pick her up again, no longer an entourage.
 She doesn’t need one anyway.
-She’ll be going to a school she knows well from pizza days and assemblies.
-It being a small school to begin with, her twin brothers will be just down the hall from her, whatever class she finds herself in.
+She’ll be going to a school she knows well from events and assemblies.
+Since it is a small school to begin with, her twin brothers will be just down the hall from her, whatever class she finds herself in.

-I thought I would be more sad, but to be honest (and yes, thanks to COVID-19 and homeschooling), I am sooooo looking forward to it.
+I thought I would be more sad, but to be honest (and yes, thanks to COVID-19 and homeschooling), I am truly looking forward to it.

 It hit me as I was walking through the aisles of Babies “R” Us the other day.
 (My daughter had strayed from the Toys “R” Us section on an allowance money spending spree with her brothers.)
 As we passed car seats and baby slings and bouncers, I inwardly wondered if I would do it all again.
 And for the first time I can remember, my heart, not just my head, said no.